 Color choice seems like such a small thing, but it can serve as a great way to keep your blog different from the rest with the tiniest of changes.

-Check out this awesome visual guide on how base colors & accents can work in harmony:
+Check out this great visual guide on how base colors & accents can work in harmony:

 Notice the white space is dominant, but the site isn’t “boring” by any means.